Michael-J-Wagner/Cybersecurity-Project-1_ELK-Stack/mike-README.md

 - Filebeat: Monitors log files, collects events, and forwards / centralizes log data.
 - Metricbeat: Monitors servers by collecting metrics from the operating system and every process running on the system.

+The data collected by these two Beats is used to build and share dashboards in Kibana that show system-level CPU usage, memory, file system, disk I/O, network I/O statistics, and more.

 ### Using the Playbooks

 In order to use the playbooks you will need to have configured an Ansible control node.
 Assuming a control node has